 Ron Switzer – Treasurer

-Ron has an extensive professional accounting and general business experience, a former partner in KPMG, CFO of multinational companies and General Manager – CPA Australia (NSW).
+Ron has extensive professional accounting and general business experience, including as a former partner in KPMG, CFO of multinational companies and General Manager – CPA Australia (NSW).
 He is a Chartered Accountant, CPA and graduate member of the Australian Institute of Company Directors.
-Currently, Ron teaches at The University of Sydney, consults into the Not-for-Profit sector and chairs a number of audit committees.
+Currently, Ron teaches at The University of Sydney, consults in the Not-for-Profit sector and chairs a number of audit committees.
 This interest in the NFP sector, general community involvement and a strong commitment to good governance for the overall betterment of society has attracted Ron to the vision of indigo foundation.

 Shirley Randall AO